moritzpschwarz/moritzpschwarz.github.io/_pages/about.md

-I am a Climate and Environmental Economist and currently hold the [Einstein International Postdoctoral Fellowship](https://www.einsteinfoundation.de/en/fellows-projects/einstein-fellows-professors/einstein-international-postdoctoral-fellows/moritz-p-schwarz) financed by the Einstein Foundation in Berlin.
+I am a Climate and Environmental Economist and currently hold the [Einstein International Postdoctoral Fellowship](https://www.einsteinfoundation.de/en/fellows-projects/einstein-fellows-professors/einstein-international-postdoctoral-fellows/moritz-p-schwarz) financed by the Einstein Foundation in Berlin and **I am on the 2025/2026 Job Market**.
 I have obtained a DPhil (PhD) in the field of Climate Econometrics from the University of Oxford and am currently based at the Faculty of Economics and Management at TU Berlin and the Potsdam Institute of Climate Impact Research (PIK) as